apache/kylin/website/_dev/howto_contribute.md

 * To install required python dependencies, execute `pip install -r dev-support/python-requirements.txt` from the master branch.

 * Alternatively, you can also manually generate a patch.
 Please use `git rebase -i` first, to combine (squash) smaller commits into a single larger one.
 Then use `git format-patch` command to generate the patch, for a detail guide you can refer to [How to create and apply a patch with Git](https://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git/)

+## Code Review
+The reviewer need to review the patch from the following perspectives:

+* _Functionality_: the patch MUST address the issue and has been verified by the contributor before submitting for review.
+* _Test coverage_: the change MUST be covered by a UT or the Integration test, otherwise it is not maintainable.
+Execptional case includes GUI, shell script, etc.
+* _Performance_: the change SHOULD NOT downgrade Kylin's performance.
+* _Metadata compatibility_: the change should support old metadata definition.
+Otherwise, a metadata migration tool and documentation is required.
+* _API compatibility_: the change SHOULD NOT break public API's functionality and behavior; If an old API need be replaced by the new one, print warning message there.
+* _Documentation_: if the Kylin document need be updated together, create another JIRA with "Document" as the component to track.
+In the document JIRA, attach the doc change patch which is againt the "document" branch.

+A patch which doesn't comply with the above rules may not get merged.

+## Patch +1 Policy

+Patches that fit within the scope of a single component require, at least, a +1 by one of the component’s owners before commit.
+If owners are absent — busy or otherwise — two +1s by non-owners but committers will suffice.

+Patches that span components need at least two +1s before they can be committed, preferably +1s by owners of components touched by the x-component patch.

+Any -1 on a patch by anyone vetoes a patch; it cannot be committed until the justification for the -1 is addressed.

 ## Apply Patch